 When a station receives a break octet it shall process the information and pass it on in an appropriate way.
-This is outside the scope of this Specification.
+This is outside the scope of the present document.

 The remaining octets of the I-field contain data for that DLC.